tredontho/purescript-book/text/chapter10.md

 mapSetFoo = encodeJson >>> mapSetFooJson >>> decodeJson
 ```

 Here is the JavaScript implementation.
-Note the `Array.from` step which is necessary to convert the JavaScript `Map` into a JSON-friendly format before decoding converts it back to a PureScript `Map`.
+Note the `Array.from` step, which is necessary to convert the JavaScript `Map` into a JSON-friendly format before decoding converts it back to a PureScript `Map`.

 ```js
 export const mapSetFooJson = j => {